 One such conversation happened last year in Denver when Anythink Libraries brought together a diverse group of community leaders and residents to explore tensions around the city’s “tech boom.”
 Participants engaged in arguments discussing the positive and negative implications of the city’s technology-driven economic growth.
 The group explored issues of inequity, employment opportunity, gentrification, and housing displacement.

-“Better Arguments intrigued us because we see this need in our community—the need for people to connect over topics that are important to them,” says Stacie Ledden, Director of Strategic Partnerships for Anythink.
+“Better Arguments intrigued us because we see this need in our community—the need for people to connect over topics that are important to them,” says Stacie Ledden, director of innovations and brand strategy for Anythink.
 “People are hungry for civilized, face-to-face conversation and are tired of hiding behind keyboards in a way that is detrimental to their overall health and well-being.”